ibrasec/pymscoader_1.7/README.rst

 How To Create another Vendor shell script
 ========================================

-You just create another directory - within this program direcoty - with a vendor name.
+You just create another directory - under vendor direcoty - with the correspnding vendor name.

 example: